nMoncho/helenus/docs/README.md

 ### Enumeration Codecs

-Enumerations can be encoded either by name, or by order.
-That means the mapping column would be of type `TEXT`, or `INT` respectively.
+Enumerations can be encoded either by name, or by order, mapping the enumeration to a column of type `TEXT`, or `INT` respectively.

-Mark your enumeration with either `NominalEncoded` or `OrdinalEncoded`:
+Mark your enumeration either with the `NominalEncoded` or the `OrdinalEncoded` annotation:

 ```scala mdoc
 import net.nmoncho.helenus.api.`type`.codec._